-Okay, so we aren’t fans of Budweiser beer back at home.
-It sort of tastes watered down to us and the only time we drink it is if it’s the only thing available on a hot summer day at a BBQ or concert.
-But in the Czech Republic, we will drink a Budweiser one after another.
+We personally aren’t fans of Budweiser back home.
+It sort of tastes watered down to us.
+We only really drink it when it’s the one option a a summer BBQ or concert.

 So we have two completely different beers from two completely different countries, how did they get the same name and what’s the problem?

-A similar example that made sense to us was using the popular type of beer Pilsner, this style of beer was originated in the Czech town of Pilsen.
+A similar example that made sense to us was using the popular type of beer Pilsner, which comes from the town of Pilsen.

-American brewer Anheuser-Busch, in the year 1876 (only 3 years after the Bohemian Budweiser left the U.S. market) began making a beer which they named “Budweiser.”
-They claim to have been motivated to brew a beer similar in color, flavor, and quality as the popular Czech beer from Budweis.
+In 1876 (only 3 years after Budweiser Budvar stopped selling to the US), American brewer, Anheuser-Busch began making a beer called “Budweiser.”
+They claimed that they had been motivated to brew a beer in similar color, flavor, and quality as the Czech equivalent.

-Fast forward to today where the U.S. Budweiser is one of the best selling beers in the United States and is available in over 80 different markets worldwide.
-However, they too have to sell their Budweiser beer under a different name where the Czech Bohemian beer is also sold.
-In Germany, they sell their beer as Anheuser-Busch and in Italy as Bud.
+Fast forward to today where the U.S. Budweiser is one of the best selling beers in the United States.
+It is also available in over 80 different markets worldwide.

 The Legal Battle

-We were told that the Czech population has the highest beer drinking per capita with the average person drinking 142 liters (or about 37 gallons) of beer per year.
-This average includes the entire population, that means children and pregnant women who can’t drink beer are included in the average.
-So beer drinking is no joke here.
+We were told that the Czech population has the highest beer drinking per capita!
+The average person drinks 142 liters (or about 37 gallons) per year.
+This average includes the entire population, that means children and pregnant women who can’t drink alcohol are included!
+Beer drinking here is no joke.

-If you talk to a local they will most likely tell you how they believe beer is actually good for your health and when you go to a restaurant it is actually cheaper to buy beer than it is to buy water or coffee!
+If you talk to a local they will most likely tell you how they believe beer is actually good for your health.
+When you go to a restaurant it is actually cheaper to buy beer than it is to buy water or coffee!

 Our last stop in the tour was the factory where the beer is bottled, bottles are cleaned and reused, packaged, and sent off to distribute.
 We felt like we were in an episode of How It’s Made.

-Then you move on to the filling of the bottles, where the machines can fill around 40,000 bottles per hour.
-After is the labeling process which they are able to do at a rate of 50,000 bottles per hour.
+Then you move on to the filling of the bottles.
+Here the machines can fill around 40,000 bottles per hour.
+After is the labeling process, which they are able to do at a rate of 50,000 bottles per hour.
 Last is the packaging where you see these clever robotic arms moving and organized crates that get lowered onto a pallet.
 They are able to package around 45,000 bottles per hour.

 České Budějovice and Nearby

-We also recommend checking out the beautiful square, here you can go up the Black Tower, or Černá věž for only 25 CZK.
+We also recommend going up the Black Tower, or Černá věž for only 25 CZK.
 This is a great way to burn off some of those calories after lunch.
 Once you get to the top you’ll be rewarded with spectacular views.
 You’ll notice a beautiful white castle in the distance!

 We enjoyed dinner at one of the two restaurants open overlooking the small, rural town.
 Be sure to walk over and check out their local Stonehenge, rocks forming a Celtic stone circle in the middle of a field.

-Liked this post?
+Liked this post on Budweiser Budvar and Ceske Budejovice?
 Share the love on Pinterest below!

 Share this Post